utdata/icj-class/static-apps/static-06-bake-blog.md

 2. Set the slug as `2019-10-20`.
 3. Use the `kraken03.jpg` photo.
 4. Add your own [pirate ipsum](https://pirateipsum.me/) or write something yourself, but use multiple paragraphs.
 5. You'll need to quit your browsersync and use `gulp fetch` to get the updates.
-Once you run gulp dev again you should see the new entries.
+Once you run `gulp dev` again you should see the new entry.

 ## Clean up and republish to Github